 Dynamic content is suited to a range of brands and businesses, but certain businesses may find it especially beneficial.

-Businesses that want to test which creative iteration best resonates with a single audience should consider dynamic content, as well as those with more than one target audience.
+Businesses that want to test which creative iteration best resonates with a single audience should consider dynamic content, as well as those marketing to more than one target audience.
 Dynamic content allows us to learn more about our audience(s) to discover the content that is most relevant to them.
-Businesses with multiple products or services would also benefit from dynamic content, as it allows for several iterations at scale.
+Businesses with multiple products or services would also benefit from dynamic advertising content, as it allows for several iterations at scale to test what works and what doesn’t.

 Dynamic content is also suited to organisations with certain goals.
 Those who want to adopt a data-driven creative approach might find dynamic content useful, as well as those who want to personalise their creative across channels.
 These channels may be above the line (ATL) or below the line (BTL).